Materials could delay frost up to 300 times longer than existing anti-icing coatings

 Most techniques to prevent frost and ice formation on surfaces rely heavily on heating or liquid chemicals that need to be repeatedly reapplied because they easily wash away.
 Even advanced anti-icing materials have problems functioning under conditions of high humidity and subzero conditions, when frost and ice formation go into overdrive.

-Now, researchers from the University of Illinois at Chicago College of Engineering describe for the first time several unique properties of materials known as phase-switching liquids, or PSLs, that hold promise as next-generation anti-icing materials.
+Now, researchers from the University of Illinois Chicago College of Engineering describe for the first time several unique properties of materials known as phase-switching liquids, or PSLs, that hold promise as next-generation anti-icing materials.
 PSLs can delay ice and frost formation up to 300 times longer than state-of-the-art coatings being developed in laboratories.
 Their findings are published in the journal Advanced Materials.

 “Ice and frost pose hazards to people and can damage machines and reduce functionality of some technologies, especially those related to energy and transportation, so we have been interested in finding possible ways to overcome their harmful effects, and phase-switching liquids are very promising candidates,” said Sushant Anand, assistant professor of mechanical and industrial engineering and corresponding author of the paper.